What is the problem with alcohol and other drugs in the workplace?

 Alcohol and other drugs policy and procedures

-The guideline on alcohol and other drugs at the workplace is a useful starting point for situations where alcohol or other drugs may have occupational safety and health implications.
+The following guidance on alcohol and other drugs at the workplace is a useful starting point for situations where alcohol or other drugs may have occupational safety and health implications.

 Strategies recommended by the guideline include:

 - developing an alcohol and other drugs policy and supporting procedures for all levels of staff, and communicating these

 - providing information and education on the risks of such use.

 The risk to all people involved can be reduced by having an alcohol and other drugs policy in place that sets out clearly how to address safety and health risks arising from people impaired by alcohol or other drugs.